spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### darts.py
 * This script is a throwing darts game that lets the user choose how many darts to throw at a circular dart board and tell them what percent of the darts landed on the board.

+### dna_translator.py
+* This script takes a DNA sequence, finds the complementary sequence (called the template DNA), and returns the corresponding RNA codons and proteins they encode for in a list.

 ### embassy_news_scraper.py
 * This script takes a url of a news source from one of Chinese embassy websites and extracts its description.